Summary

 What Agent 365 Actually Is

-What is available at launch: every agent in your organisation gets registered and controlled centrally through the Agent Registry.
+Every agent in your organisation gets registered and controlled centrally through the Agent Registry.
 You can see which agents exist, what they're allowed to access, and what they're actually doing.
 If an agent misbehaves or someone deploys one without approval, you can shut it down.

 The Problem Agent 365 Solves